microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-scope-concept.md

 Because this review is applied on all Teams-enabled Microsoft 365 groups, configure the **instanceEnumerationScope** to specify the Teams-enabled Microsoft 365 groups to review.
 Note that dynamic groups and role-assignable groups are not included in this review.

 This review won't include users in teams with shared channels.
-To scope the review to users in teams with shared channels, see [Example 14: Review all users assigned to a Teams, including B2B direct connect users in teams with shared channels](#example-14-review-all-users-assigned-to-a-teams-including-b2b-direct-connect-users-in-teams-with-shared-channels)
+To scope the review to users in teams with shared channels, see [Example 14: Review all users assigned to a team, including B2B direct connect users in a team with shared channels](#example-14-review-all-users-assigned-to-a-team-including-b2b-direct-connect-users-in-a-team-with-shared-channels).

 ### Example 6: Review all inactive guest users assigned to all Microsoft 365 groups